 NOTICE: Service and adjustments are important for safe and reliable vehicle operation.
 If not familiar with safe service and adjustment procedures, have a certified dealer perform the operations.

 Initial Service Requirements

-Perform the additional inspection or maintenance at the initial service interval indicated in addition to regular intervals.
-See SCHEDULED MAINTENANCE CHART on page 26.
-An initial oil change is required after the 25 hour engine break in period.
+Perform the additional inspection or maintenance at the initial service interval indicated, in addition to regular intervals.
+See SCHEDULED MAINTENANCE CHART on page 32.
+The initial service is required for optimum performance and reliability.